What Causes Warm Air To Rise

 Density Differences and Buoyancy

 Archimedes' principle explains this phenomenon.
 It states that the buoyant force on an object immersed in a fluid is equal to the weight of the fluid displaced by the object.
-In simpler terms, the surrounding denser, cooler air exerts more pressure on the bottom of the warm air parcel than on the top, resulting in a net upward force.
+Which means in simpler terms, the surrounding denser, cooler air exerts more pressure on the bottom of the warm air parcel than on the top, resulting in a net upward force.
 The greater the temperature difference between the warm air and the surrounding cooler air, the greater the density difference and the stronger the buoyant force, causing the air to rise more rapidly.

 Pressure and Atmospheric Stability